Intrum uudistuu

 Your data can also be used for training, testing and development of our business and services, and research related to development of our customer satisfaction surveys.
 Telephone recordings are used to develop customer service and to confirm customer transactions afterwards.

 We also use your data for profiling and automatic decision-making.
 Information of your payment history and information on the results of previous collection measures are used to assess your ability to pay and through this automatic decision-making to choose the most suitable collection measure for you.
 Assessment and scoring of your ability to pay are necessary to ensure compliance with Good Debt Collection practices, such as to prepare payment plans that are appropriate for you to avoid unnecessary debt collection costs.
 Your rights and obligations are determined based on the agreement you made earlier, so profiling and automatic decision-making do not cause you legal effects or other similar significant effects.
-The purpose of these actions are only to help us choose the most appropriate collection measures for your financial situation.
+The purpose of these actions is only to help us choose the most appropriate collection measures for your financial situation.

 We will also process your personal data to improve, analyze, evaluate and develop our services within debt collection.
 We will process your personal data for this purpose only when it is necessary and cannot be achieved with less intrusive means.
 This means that we will always anonymize or aggregate the personal data in advance if possible.
 If that is not possible, we will ensure that we protect and secure your data by pseudonymizing it with encryption techniques or other appropriate safeguards.
 We perform these processing activities based on our legitimate interest as a business and only for as long as it is necessary to achieve the purpose.

-As a part of our corporate responsibility and the services we offer, we also produce anonymized statistical data, scoreboards and analyses, which may also use you data as a starting point.
+As a part of our corporate responsibility and the services we offer, we also produce anonymized statistical data, scoreboards and analyses, which may also use your data as a starting point.
 After anonymization, the information we have about you may be used to help develop our business.
 However, your personal data may be used as is, if it is necessary to secure you data and to ensure the appropriate test development and changes of our information systems.

 We have several statutory obligations, the fulfillment of which requires the processing of personal data.
 These include e.g. legal obligations related to accounting, anti – money laundering and international sanctions regulations.
 Your personal data can also be processed to fulfill our other statutory obligations, such as preparing official reports to the authorities.